Hot Plugging Resources

 Figure 6.
 Login to VM

-8. To validate that the VM now has 2 CPUs, run the command:
+8. To validate that the VM now has 2 CPUs and 4GiB of memory, run the following:

 Get the number of processors